Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Materials and Methods

 \subsection{Model description}

 We observe regional COVID-19 related hospitalizations, which derive from an initial number of infected and the time-varying reproduction number.
 We parametrize the latter using behavioural survey data and mobility time series.
 Our approach is a variant of the semi-mechanistic hierarchical Bayesian model of Flaxman et al.~\cite{FLA20} and Unwin et al.~\cite{UNW20}, with the key difference that we use daily COVID-19 related hospitalizations.
-In Denmark, hospitalizations are a reliable proxy for pandemic activity available with a significantly smaller delay than death counts and less confounding through varying test intensity than PCR case counts.
-The schematic overview in Fig.~\ref{fig:model} shows the information flow in our epidemic model, which can be summarized into three stages: (a) the observation model, (b) the infection model, and (c) the transmission model.
+In Denmark, hospitalizations are a reliable proxy for pandemic activity available.
+Unlike death counts, hospitalizations are recorded with a significantly smaller delay and give a better signal-to-noise ratio for regions with little epidemic activity.
+The number of positive PCR-cases, on the other hand, suffers from confounding through varying test intensity during the Christmas holidays and more importantly, we can rely on a well-studied infection-to-hospitalization delay distribution, which is less sensitive to country-specific testing protocols.

 The code is written in the Julia programming language \cite{JULIA} using the Turing.jl package \cite{TURING} for Bayesian inference.
-The source code is fully accessible on GitHub \cite{GITHUB} and next, we provide the mathematical details.
+The source code is fully accessible on GitHub \cite{GITHUB}.
+In the following, we provide the mathematical details of the epidemiological model.

-\textbf{Observation model:} As observations, we take the daily number of hospitalizations $H_{t,r}$ at time $t$ in region $r$ and assume these are drawn from a Negative Binomial distribution with mean $h_{t,r}$ and over-dispersion factor $\phi$:
+\mysubsubsection{Observation model:} As observations, we take the daily number of hospitalizations $H_{t,r}$ at time $t$ in region $r$ and assume these are drawn from a Negative Binomial distribution with mean $h_{t,r}$ and over-dispersion factor $\phi$:

 From the expected number of hospitalizations $h_{t,r}$, we derive the latent, i.e., unobserved number of new infections $i_{t, r}$.
 Two factors link infections to hospitalizations: (a) The conditional probability $\alpha$ of hospitalization following an infection and (b) the corresponding delay distribution $\pi$: